-Survey respondents generally did not believe that AI would replace agents: although 32% agreed to some extent that this would be the case, 68% disagreed.
-Respondents from large 200+ seat contact centres were more likely to feel that AI would replace human agents, with those in small and medium operations doubted that this would be the case.
-It is worth noting that there has been a gradual movement over the past couple of year towards a feeling that AI will replace agents.
+Survey respondents generally did not believe that AI would replace agents: only 18% agreed to some extent that this would be the case, with 69% disagreeing.
+It is worth noting that after a gradual movement over the past couple of year towards a growing feeling that AI will replace agents, this year's views are very much of the opinion that they will not.